krlicmuhamed/awesome-actionhero/README.md

 ## actionhero Internals Reading
 *Reading materials related to the actionhero internals and decisions.*

+## Help
+*Where to get help.*

+- [Gitter Chat](https://gitter.im/evantahler/actionhero) - Live chat/discussion with other devs and core devs.
+- [stackoverflow.com/questions/tagged/actionhero](http://stackoverflow.com/questions/tagged/actionhero) - This is for specific questions, ideally along with some example code.

 # Conferences
 *None so far.* [Help us arrange one.](https://gitter.im/evantahler/actionhero)